dimkroon/dimkroon.github.io/guides/enable-unknown-sources.md

 In system settings, select 'Add-ons' in the left menu and enable 'unknown sources'.

-That is all.
+That's all.
 You can now return to the home screen and install any add-on.